 Even though the size of the crystals varies, the shape remain the same.

-The size of the crystal vary according to the rate of crystallisation.
-The lower the rate of crystallisation (slower), the bigger the crystals which are formed.
+The size of the crystal vary according to the rate of crystallization.
+The lower the rate of crystallization (slower), the bigger the crystals which are formed.

 Crystals are hard but brittle.
 They may be cut into certain shapes as their particles (ions) are arranged in a close, orderly manner.